kcl-ddh/kiln/docs/source/tutorial.rst

 Finally, *Templates by filename* provides the expanded XSLT (all imported and included XSLT are recursively included) for each template, and how that template renders an empty document.

+The level of detail in the error messages Kiln provides can be reduced by setting the ``debug`` element's value to 0 in the file ``webapps/ROOT/sitemaps/config.xmap``.
+This should be done in production environments to avoid providing useless and/or system information revealing information to users.

 .. _admin section: http://127.0.0.1:9999/admin/